-The CEA is a key training area for supporting the pre-deployment training of Australian Defence Force personnel bound for the Middle East.
+The CEA is a key training area for supporting the pre-deployment training of Australian Defence Force personnel.
 The expanded training area is expected to contribute to the Australian Defence Force's training needs for the next 75 to 100 years.